Saturday July 30th, 2022, 0700-1200

 I could spend all summer just hiking around Glacier, it’s so special.
 It really makes me wonder sometimes why I’m walking hundreds of miles on roads in the middle of nowhere, in 100 degree heat, to complete the PNT.
 Today was a bonus hike I’d built into my schedule, just because.
 I’d actually hoped to do more hiking around Glacier but it was already almost August and I still had half the PNT waiting.
 One day was about all I could spare.
 Really it wasn’t even a bonus day since I would’ve needed to hike the miles to Chief Mountain anyway.
 Instead, I was hiking a few extra miles south to Many Glacier via the Ptarmigan tunnel… perhaps the most famous hike in the park.

 The highlight of the day was definitely the tunnel…or rather the trail leading up to it on either side.
-I love when I can see the trail spanning ridges and switchbacks miles ahead of me and this was one of those classics.
+I love when I can see a trail spanning ridges and switchbacks miles ahead of me and this was one of those classics.
 In fact, I could see the deep cuts of the terraced trail across the face of the arete for over an hour.
 As I approached, I went back and forth in believing that the cut could be the actual trail.
 I knew it wasn’t a natural cut but from far away, the rock face looked way to steep to be able to hold a trail.
 The anticipation of finding out the truth of the matter made the experience so interesting.
 I just couldn’t wait to hike ahead and see what unfolded.
 Thank goodness I didn’t see any other hikers traveling along the traverse because it would have ruined the suspense.

 Of course the cut was the trail.
 I have to admit, I was nervous that it was going to be steep and sketchy…even after all the rock scrambling I’ve done.
 How could one of the most touristy trails in the park be so dangerous?
 It was not.
 Once I was on it, I realized just how wide it was.
 There was also a rock wall built along the edge.
 One would have to be really unlucky to fall off the cliff (though I later read a tragic story about a woman that did just that when her horse spooked and pushed her off.. horses are dangerous!).
 On a beautiful mid-summer day, the trail was spectacular.
 And very easy.